Which city is cheaper, Heidelberg or Cologne?

 Cologne usually gets around the same amount of rain in July as Heidelberg.
 Cologne gets 80 mm (3.1 in) of rain, while Heidelberg receives 78 mm (3.1 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Cologne and Heidelberg.
+The autumn months attract visitors to Cologne because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Furthermore, the shopping scene and the natural beauty of the area are the main draw to Heidelberg this time of year.

 In the autumn, Cologne is around the same temperature as Heidelberg.
-Typically, the autumn temperatures in Cologne in October are around 12°C (54°F), and Heidelberg is about 12°C (54°F).
+Typically, the autumn temperatures in Cologne in October average around 12°C (54°F), and Heidelberg averages at about 12°C (54°F).

 Cologne usually receives around the same amount of sunshine as Heidelberg during autumn.
 Cologne gets 104 hours of sunny skies, while Heidelberg receives 102 hours of full sun in the autumn.